ACCORD-NWP/AccordDaTools/README.md

 ### DIACOV
 First, you should have Festat output and the DIACOV binary compiled by Harmonie stored somewhere.
-Then, create the new directory, copy the DIACOV binary and Jb files there.
+Then, create the new directory, Jb files there.
 Example:
 ```
 mkdir DiacovTest
 cd DiacovTest
-cp /path/to/DIACOV .
 mkdir dataTest
 cp /path/to/Jb/data dataTest/.
 ```